HeliumMinecraft/helium-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Helium's Documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Helium** is a mod library for Minecraft' Java edition All mods have compatibility to 1.15-> & Snapshots and offers a *good*  and  a *simple* Mod System

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Build` section for further information, including how to :ref:`installation` the project.

 .. note::